shield logo

 What to do if a package is stolen from your porch

-If your mail was stolen, follow these steps to be reimbursed or to receive a replacement item.
+If your mail was stolen, follow these steps to be reimbursed or receive a replacement.

 Step 1: Track the package

-If you suspect your package was stolen, the first thing you should do is check your purchase confirmation email for tracking information.
-Typically, you will receive a tracking number that you can use to track the item's shipping status.
-Sometimes all you need to do is click this number or button, but other times, you may need to copy the number and enter it on the website of the retailer or shipping company.
+If you suspect your package was stolen, check your confirmation email for a tracking number you can use to track the item's shipping status.
+Sometimes, all you need to do is click this number or button.
+Other times, you may need to copy the number and enter it on the retailer's or shipping company's website.

 If the item is listed as having been delivered, continue to step 2.